v. Shanghai

 DAY THREE

-After the long day yesterday, I decided to wake up at my own pace.
-I called my folks back home, and leisurely got ready to check out of the hotel.
+After the long day yesterday, I decided to wake up at my leisure.
+I called my folks back home, and slowly got ready to check out of the hotel.
 Which didn't take too long considering I only had a backpack.

 Later that morning, I was on the Metro and heading toward Hong Kong Island.
 I enjoyed a walkabout downtown (definitely NOT because I was lost).
 After I got my bearings and turned myself in the right direction I stumbled upon St. John's Cathedral.
-Which was quite the site being surrounded by all these chrome, shiny, modern buildings.
+Which was quite the site being surrounded by all these sleek and shiny buildings.

 I later arrived at the tram to Victoria Peak (aka The Peak).
 If you use your Octopus card here, you get a nice little discount on tickets.
 You can also refill your card here (or rather at the top, where the line is shorter).